dockstore/write_api_service/README.md

 You can also run ClientTests to create GitHub and Quay.io repos while also scheduling a build.

 The basic workflow is that github repos are created when posting a new tool.
 When files are posted or put to a version of a tool, we will create or delete and re-create a GitHub release with a matching name.
 When Dockerfiles are added, the tool will be created and built as a quay.io repo.
+After adding both dockerfiles and descriptors, you basically have a tool that is ready to be quick registered under a Dockstore 1.2 web service.
+Go to Dockstore, do a refresh, and then hit quick register on the repos that you wish to publish.
+You can also do this programmatically.

 ## Limitations